| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 - the circumstances surrounding the offence(s), and the explanation(s) offered by the person

-concerned. - whether the applicant’s circumstances have changed since the offending behaviour.
+- whether the applicant’s circumstances have changed since the offending behaviour.

 If an applicant has any of the following: unspent caution or convictions, adult cautions